Krypton-Suite/Standard-Toolkit/README.md

 Both ***Font1*** & ***Font2*** have been removed from `Cargo`, as they were not used.

 ## `KryptonMessageBox`
-The standard `MessageBoxIcon` option has been removed in favor of the built-in `KryptonMessageBoxIcon`.
-In addition, the `MessageBoxDefaultButton` has also been removed in favor of the built-in `KryptonMessageBoxDefaultButton`.
+The standard `MessageBoxIcon` option has been removed in favour of the built-in `KryptonMessageBoxIcon`.
+In addition, the `MessageBoxDefaultButton` has also been removed in favour of the built-in `KryptonMessageBoxDefaultButton`.

+## Strong Named Assemblies
+After updating to v70, you may need to sign your assemblies for a successful build.
+To find out how to do this, click [here](https://learn.microsoft.com/en-us/dotnet/standard/assembly/strong-named).

 =======